Tingle (The Legend of Zelda): Impact and reception

 Outside of Japan, Tingle received an overwhelmingly negative reception, compared to notoriously criticized Star Wars character Jar Jar Binks by GamesRadar+.
 The editors at IGN, in an article titled "Die, Tingle, Die!", did not like Tingle, in part because his role in The Wind Waker was an integral part of "tedious fetch quests", a sentiment shared by PALGN writer Matt Keller, who felt he was the weakest element of the game.
 When development for Twilight Princess began, IGN staff hoped that game directors Shigeru Miyamoto and Eiji Aonuma would not include the character, saying "we're not going to stand for him in another Zelda game".
-Fan distaste for Tingle ultimately led to his exclusion from Twilight Princess, though the character Purlo was meant as a reference to Tingle, with the idea of him representing how a realistic Tingle would work.
+Fan distaste for Tingle ultimately led to his exclusion from Twilight Princess, though the character Purlo was meant as a reference to Tingle, with the idea of his representing how a realistic Tingle would work.
 Nintendo World Report writer Pedro Hernandez suggested that Tingle did not become a disliked character until The Wind Waker, suggesting that him getting his own series and being "weird and flamboyant" contributed to his negative reception.
 He felt that Tingle was proof of just how much a minor character in The Legend of Zelda can be "so captivating."
 Commenting on the negative reception, Kensuke Tanabe expressed interest in making another Tingle game, hoping that he could turn him into a beloved character among western fans.

 Despite his negative reception, he has developed a cult following in Japan.
 Writer Kyle Hilliard, however, despite finding him strange, regarded him as one of the most endearing characters in The Wind Waker.
 The Gamer writer Cian Maher called him one of the "most contentious" characters in the series, noting how he had the popularity to get multiple games starring himself, but also strongly disliked, citing IGNs "Die, Tingle, Die!" campaign.
 Maher considered him "one of Nintendo's most fascinating and ambitious characters," calling him designer Takaya Imamura's "magnum opus."
 Due to Tingle's continued absence as a character in the Zelda series, he is a common gamers' meme and in-joke, with the question of "Where's Tingle?" being a recurring joke around the time of Zelda title releases.